GitJuski/Linux-servers/h6-GJ(In progress).md

 ![67](Screenshots/6/67.png)

-Fixed it as well and then It was ok.
+Fixed it as well and then it was ok.

 ![68](Screenshots/6/68.png)